Václavské náměstí 792/34: Wiehlův Dům

-The historic house known as ‘Wiehlův Dům’in Wenceslas Square was built in 1896 by and for the architect Antonín Wiehl (1846-1910), a leading figure of the Czech neo-Renaissance.
-The facade, by Josef Fanta with murals designed by Mikoláš Aleš, shows the Ages of Man in the lower range and appropriate allegorical figures and rhyming proverbs in the upper range.
+That building was demolished in 1895 to make way for this one, designed for the use of its architect Antonín Wiehl (1846-1910), a leading figure of the Czech neo-Renaissance.
+Known as ‘Wiehlův Dům’, its facade — created by Josef Fanta with murals designed by Mikoláš Aleš depicts the Ages of Man in the lower range and appropriate allegorical figures and rhyming proverbs in the upper range.

-Pictured here are details from the north-western facade.
-The first shows the subject being knighted for his achievements and then enjoying a prosperous old age surrounded by his family.
-The second, last in the series of allegorical figures, shows the Slavic goddess of winter and death, Morena, with the memento mori: ‘Proti Mořeně, není kořene!’: ‘Against Winter there exists no (curative) root’.
+Below are two details from the north-west facade on Vodičkova streeet.
+The first shows a citizen being knighted for his achievements and then enjoying a prosperous old age surrounded by his family.
+The second, last in the series of allegorical figures, shows the Slavic goddess of winter and death, Morena, with the memento mori: ‘Proti Mořeně, není kořene!’: ‘Against death there is no cure’.